The FacetPhone IP-PBX business telephone system is a state-of-the-art communications system

 that is "VoIP from the ground up!"
 FacetPhone is now available for Mac and Linux computing environments.
 See the new FacetPhone Mac brochure here.
 The FacetPhone user interface can be used on any computer that supports Java.

-FacetPhone is ideal for businesses with from 20 up to 1000 phones, and provides "enterprise-class"
+FacetPhone is ideal for businesses large to small, and provides "enterprise-class"

 features such as visual voice mail, call recording, multiple auto-attendants,